xactuary/Credit_Risk_Analysis/README.md

 |high_risk|.09|.92|.16|
 |low_risk|1.0|.94|.97|

-So this model has very high accuracy in predicting the low_risk applications.
-The F1 has increased to double digist for the high_risk but is still very low.
+So this model has very high accuracy and precision.
+However, the recall is very low for high_risk so the F1 is still too low to be a reliable model.
+The F1 has increased to double digits for the high_risk but is still very low.
 So again, this model is not going to be useful for predicting the high_risk applications.

 ## Summary